ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

 11. Install [Homebrew](https://brew.sh/) `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 12. After installing Homebrew follow the instructions it gives you at the end to add brew to your PATH.
 13. Install everything you’ll need with `brew install buildkite/buildkite/buildkite-agent bats-core composer ddev/ddev/ddev git golang jq mariadb mkcert netcat p7zip  && brew install --cask docker iterm2 ngrok`.
-14. Run `ngrok config add-authtoken <token>` with token for free account from 1Password.
+14. Run `ngrok authtoken <token>` with token for free account from 1Password.
 15. Run `mkcert -install`.
 16. If Docker Desktop will be deployed, run Docker manually and go through its configuration routine.
 17. If OrbStack will be deployed, install it from [orbstack.dev](https://orbstack.dev).